What Is It?

 For more information about controlling spam and email preferences visit the FTC website.

-NAI members and the online advertising industry as a whole have also pledged not to use information gathered for Interest-Based Advertising to decide if you’re eligible for employment, health insurance, or credit.
-In fact, the NAI prohibits its companies from using this information for any non-marketing purposes.
+NAI members and the online advertising industry as a whole have also pledged not to use information gathered for Tailored Advertising to decide if you’re eligible for employment, health insurance, or credit.
+In fact, the NAI prohibits its companies from using this information for several non-marketing purposes.

-Our goal is to share information about some common ways that NAI members engage in interest-based advertising.
-Through brief, easy-to-read summaries and simple diagrams, we hope to teach consumers how interest-based advertising generally works when a user visits a website.
-We don't cover every variation in business practices, nor do we cover mobile, and, given how rapidly technologies change, we can’t promise that the site will always reflect the latest techniques used for interest-based advertising.
-Please check back for updates as we add more information.
-To submit feedback on our site, please click here.
+Our goal is to share information about some common ways that NAI members engage in tailored advertising.
+Through brief, easy-to-read summaries and simple diagrams, we hope to teach consumers how tailored advertising generally works when a user visits a website and how Cross-App Advertising works when a user visits an app.
+We don't cover every variation in business practices, and given how rapidly technologies change, we can’t promise that the site will always reflect the latest techniques used for tailored advertising.